JuliaLang/www.julialang.org/drafts/_posts/2012-02-22-julia-proposal.md

 extra expressiveness provided by these types is not available to the programmer for use in declarations, typecase statements, and the like.
-In light of the speedups possible with the techniques cited here, many common features of these languages can be seen as premature optimizations— for example employing only single dispatch and simple type systems (or, to be precise, "tag systems").
+In light of the speedups possible with the techniques cited here, many common features of these languages can be seen as premature optimizations — for example employing only single dispatch and simple type systems (or, to be precise, "tag systems").
 When we go to great lengths to make dynamic languages perform well, we should ask what else we can get for the same